 Kid’s artwork frame – This frame lets you easily change out your child’s latest masterpiece!
 We want to encourage our children’s creativity and let them know their work is special.
 This frame lets you display their art while keeping it looking nice on the wall.
 No more need to turn your refrigerator into an art museum.
 When the frame is full, take out the art and sort through to decide what to keep or toss (your child won’t even remember the older pieces so it’s okay!).

 As far as I’m concerned, a planner is the ultimate tool for keeping you organized.
 I could not live without mine!
 I not only track appointments, I keep lists, decide and schedule daily tasks, keep my editorial calendar.
 I turn my planner into my brain so that I don’t have to store everything in my head.
-I’ve used a weekly/monthly planner one like this one, and I’ve used daily planners.
+I’ve used a weekly/monthly planner and I’ve used daily planners.
 Frequently, I’ve used one of each at the same time depending on my needs.
 I’m currently using the 2-page per day refills from Franklin Covey.
 The choice of a planner is very personal as far as I’m concerned and I’ve been known to spend an hour in the office supply store considering all the options.

 Keep your kitchen and laundry room organized

 Magnetic Dry Erase Calendar – If you don’t have room for a “command center” then this one will attach to your refrigerator.
 You can use it to plan your meals, keep track of appointments, you name it.
-While I think that a command center
+While I think that a command center is ideal, if you don’t have the space this is a good alternative.

 Rolling dog food container – We have used a container like this to hold dog food.
 The lid clamps down tight so you don’t have to worry about critters getting in and it can sit in a corner where it’s convenient yet out of the way.
+I wouldn’t suggest this as a way to store your dog food outside because the lid isn’t fully airtight, but for indoor storage it’s great.

 Closet and bedroom organization